-As of the end of May, many travel restrictions have been lifted, and some are still remaining in place.
-Check more about travel in the US here.
+As of the end of June, many travel restrictions have been lifted, and some still remain in place.
+Learn more about travel in the U.S. here.

 Also, on March 20, the U.S. partly closed borders with Mexico and Canada, banning all non-essential travel for 30 days.
 This restriction does not include commercial transportation, freight shipping, and trade.

 What restrictions are in place currently in the United States that affect businesses?
 Are the restrictions on a state by state basis?